ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_route_maps_module.rst

                         </ul>
                 </td>
                 <td>
-                        <div>BGP prefix next hop is set to the peer’s local address.
-If no next hop is set in the route map, the next hop is set to the one stored in the path.</div>
+                        <div>BGP prefix next hop is set to the local address of the peer.</div>
+                        <div>If no next hop is set in the route map, the next hop is set to the one stored in the path.</div>
                 </td>
             </tr>
             <tr>